talhavawda/adventure-land/README.md

 ## Execution Instructions
 - Download the AdventureLand folder to your local machine
 - Run the AdventureLand.exe file thats in the AdventureLand folder
-- The security of MS Access AdventureLand.mdb database has been removed so that you may access login details of Admin and Employee staff to test the application.
+- Access control to the MS Access AdventureLand.mdb database has been removed so that you may access login details of Admin and Employee staff to test the application.
 - Since a ticket has only same-day validity, the Visitor login window only shows the ticket numbers that were issued on the current day.